 Make Your Own Free Clip Art with Picnik

 As you can probably tell by now, I’m a little obsessed with free clip art.
-In the past I’ve written about other free graphics programs that can help you turn photos into clip art and do other fun things like create your own cartoons.
+In the past I’ve written about other free graphics programs that can help you turn photos into clip art and do other fun things like make multi-purpose labels and Christmas cards, or create your own cartoons.
 But I think I might have found the most versatile free tool yet in Picnik.
 Not only can you alter photos with it, but you also can use their extensive selection of free graphics to make professional quality clip art.
 Here are some examples of clip art images I created in Picnik in just one afternoon:

 Click on the images above to see larger versions.
 Click here to see more samples of clip art made with Picnik.
 Also, see our 2008 election clip art made with Picnik.